 How Do I Register for Tutorials?

-Honors students of sophomore standing and above who wish to take an honors tutorial must complete registration via our tutorial registration instructions.
+Honors students of junior standing and above who wish to take an honors tutorial must complete registration via our tutorial registration instructions.

 All tutorial requests will be evaluated based on: